CMU-313/CMU-313.github.io/assignments/HW4.md

 For this checkpoint, you should simply use the default model included in the sample code and ensure you can build and deploy the default code.
 In addition, you should define the API endpoints between your microservice and Teedy.

 Because this is just a checkpoint, the expectation is that you will hit this checkpoint, and then continue to work.
 Therefore, when you have completed this checkpoint, you should tag a version of your code as a release for version 0.1.
-You can find instructions as to how to do this here: https://help.github.com/en/articles/creating-releases
+You can find instructions as to how to do this [here](https://help.github.com/en/articles/creating-releases).

+Good examples of API documentation can be found [here](https://blog.dreamfactory.com/8-api-documentation-examples/), but defining the headers and response bodies of this APIs should suffice for this deliverable.

 Then, submit this tagged version and a document that describes the API endpoints to the associated Gradescope assignment.